-Although the instrumentation of code is automatic, this technique requires an off-chip write for each measurement point, producing the same inaccuracies as with the Logic Analyzers above.
-However, the instrumentation required for monitoring the worst-case execution time of critical sections of code may be limited to a single manually inserted statement.
-This technique may also be used to gather performance data over a significant period of time, with the automatic collation of minimum, maximum and average execution times.
-The overhead of a single off-chip write is minimal, and is easy to calculate, making the measurements that this technique provides highly accurate and deterministic.
+Any measurements made using this technology may be gathered over a significant period of time, with the automatic collation of minimum, maximum and average execution times.
+When used to measure the performance of critical sections of code, the overhead of each off-chip write is minimal and easy to calculate, making the measurements that this technique provides highly accurate and deterministic.

-This technology provides the best method for monitoring critical sections of code and for general code optimization, by providing application level profiling data that identifies where the system is spending its time, ensuring that optimization efforts are focused on the right areas.
+This technology also provides the best method for general code optimization, by providing application level profiling data that identifies where the system is spending its time, ensuring that optimization efforts are focused on the right areas.

 The 'call-pair' data provided by this technology may also be used to improve software performance.
-'Callpairs' measurements identify highly inter-dependent functions that make good candidates for either inlining, fixing in cache, being located close to one another in the link map of the application.
+'Callpairs' measurements identify highly inter-dependent functions that make good candidates for either inlining, fixing in cache, or being located close to one another in the link map of the application (increasing the probability of highly interdependent functions being simultaneously co-located in cache).